-AUTHENTIC FOOD QUEST TIP: If you would like to visit the Šipčanik wine cellars, you can take a wine tasting tour from Podgorica.
-With transportation provided, you can enjoy a leisurely tasting of five wines including Vranac, Krstac and more.
+AUTHENTIC FOOD QUEST TIP: If you would like to visit the Šipčanik wine cellar from Kotor, Budva, or Tivat, take a Montenegro wine tasting tour.
+With transportation provided, you can enjoy a leisurely full-day wine tasting at Plantaze winery and another family-run winery.
 Included in the tasting are Montenegrin cheese, bread, olives, ham, and more.
 Click to get more information about a Montenegro wine tour experience.

 Indigenious Montenegrin Wines

 Montenegro has a rich history in wine making which experts date back to the pre-Roman period in the 2nd Century AD.

 When the Romans arrived after the Illyrian Wars, wine’s prominence within Montenegro grew steadily.

 Viticulture in Montenegro went through many changes over the years, shaped by the local conditions.